State of Incorporation: Everything You Need to Know

 The selected name must be available in the state of incorporation.
 Conduct research to confirm your intended name is not in use.
 Further, choose a corporate name that registers in each state where you intend to do business.
 When naming your company, avoid common words or wording that confuses your brand with another company or government agency.

 Corporate laws mandate that corporations submit regular documents to maintain legal status.
 For instance, annual reports are one regular filing requirement necessary to remain legal.
-Failure to submit annual reports in a timely manner could result in suspension, revocation of a corporation’s registration or could be placed in inactive status.
-With that, inactive status is usually reserved for corporations that undergo heavy change.
-Such a large change could mean a variation in the company’s name.
+Failure to submit annual reports in a timely manner could result in suspension, revocation of a corporation's registration or could be placed in inactive status.
+With that, inactive status is usually reserved for corporations that undergo a heavy change.
+Such a large change could mean a variation in the company's name.

 The IRS grants corporations with an immediate “C” status upon creation, regardless of incorporation.

 Shareholders can enter “S” status through the filing of Form 2553 with the IRS and the satisfaction of other federal requirements.
 S corporations allow profits to flow from the entity to individual shareholders, where profits and other deductions can be claimed on personal tax returns.
 S-status is also a great way to avoid double taxation that may come with C corporations.
 However, some states may not recognize S corporation tax privileges.

 Delaware and Nevada are two of the most favorable states for businesses.
 Delaware boasts an extensive body of corporate law and low state taxes.
 Its business laws are among the nation's most flexible.
 It also has a dedicated court system for commercial transactions and the Delaware Asset Protection Trust, which is used to protect personal assets from creditors.

 Nevada is favorable because it does not charge fees on corporate shares and has no state income tax, franchise tax, or personal income tax for corporations.
 Officers, directors, managers and members do not need to live in Nevada.